The ultimate guide on how to find the right therapist for you

 Tip #2: all types of orientations can be effective

-Certain types of therapy are designed to tackle certain issues, but outside of CBT for anxiety, it’s honestly not clear that one type of therapy is really all that much better than any other according to the research.
+Certain types of therapy are designed to tackle certain mental health issues, but outside of CBT for anxiety, it’s honestly not clear that one type of therapy is really all that much better than any other according to the research.

 This is why everything you just read about types of therapies may not matter that much -- and why your friend may have success with a type of therapy style that you don’t find very useful.
 Of course, we invite you to use the guide above to explore which type of therapy may appeal to you.
 Just don’t get stuck trying to pick the perfect orientation -- because there isn’t one!
+Feel free to try different types of therapy as well, so you can feel more confident in your choice of therapist.

 What does matter is that the therapist is skilled in whatever type of therapy they provide.
 This is why reflect requires all of our therapists to undergo a rigorous screening process, which includes a license check and live interview with a member of our team.
 We are not just a listing service or paid “directory.”
-In fact, we have a long waitlist of providers who want to join our network..
+In fact, we have a long waitlist of providers who want to join our network.
 That’s because we want to help you screen for quality that you can trust.

 Tip #3: fit matters the most!